dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-05/questions-answers.md

 4. Give an example of a partially implemented process in your current environment.
 What would you do to fully implement it?

-    * In my current environment, I have implemented EC2 instance, load balancer, autoscalling, S3.
+    * In my current environment (Class-setup), I have implemented EC2 instance, load balancer, autoscalling, S3.
     * Adding monitoring to my environment will complete the process.

 5. Why might you not want to solve an issue by coding the solution yourself?